Adobe Illustrator vs. Adobe Photoshop: When to Use Each

 Adobe Illustrator workspace

-Photoshop is raster-based software that uses pixels to create images.
-Raster graphics create an image by arranging small squares, called pixels, side by side.
+Adobe Photoshop is a raster-based software that uses small squares called pixels to create images.
+Raster graphics create an image by arranging pixels side by side.
 The computer memorizes the arrangement of these pixels and uses that record to display the picture.
-Photoshop files are saved with the extension .psd, so that you can continue editing from where you have left off.
+Photoshop files are saved with the extension .psd, so you can continue editing from where you left off.
 Typical raster file export extensions are .jpg and .png.

 bitmapped-raster-graphics